wader/fq/format/leveldb/leveldb_table.md

 ### Limitations

 - no Meta Blocks (like "filter") are decoded yet.
-- Zstandard uncompression is not implemented yet.
+- Zstandard decompression is not implemented yet.

 ### Authors